-Toronto’s Major Streets Policy: Unlocking Midrise Housing Opportunities
+Toronto’s Major Streets Policy: Unlocking Midrise Housing and Local Business Opportunities

 UTES Design and Build Team • November 14, 2025

-Toronto has officially implemented its Major Streets Policy, marking a major milestone in the city’s efforts to expand housing options.
-This policy allows six-storey apartment buildings with up to 66 units on major streets across the city, even in areas previously reserved for single-family homes.
+Toronto’s Major Streets Policy is now in effect, marking a major milestone in the city’s efforts to expand housing options and create vibrant, mixed-use communities.
+This policy allows six-storey apartment buildings with up to 66 units on major streets, even in areas previously reserved for single-family homes.
 It’s a bold move under the Expanding Housing Options in Neighbourhoods (EHON) program and could reshape how Toronto grows.

 What the Policy Does